 The question does seem simple but it is not and let me explain some key points to my question and hopefully you or a professional in the photomanipulation field can help me out.

-I have recently been getting a lot of positive feedbacks about my work in addition I have also received private notes about doing a commission work on a photomanip project.
-I am interested but the biggest fear that I have is not how I price my work (that will be on a different journal entry) but how should a stock can be used.
+I have recently been getting a lot of positive feedbacks about my work.
+In addition, I have also received private notes about doing commission work on a photomanip project.
+I am interested in that but my biggest fear is not on how I price my work (that will be on a different journal entry) but how should a stock photo can be used.

-Now as I have mentioned, that whenever I create my own photo-manipulation work, I always provide and credit my sources in the description box and I have made that as a habit unless the photos that I am using are my own.
+Now as I have mentioned, that whenever I create my own photo-manipulation work, I always and I can't stress this enough, I ALWAYS provide and credit my sources in the description box and I have made that as a habit unless the photos that I am using are my own.
 However, recently I have been getting notes for photo-manipulation commission inquires and I would really like to take that chance as it would help me in expanding myself and my portfolio further but on the condition that I do not want to face the following risks.

-If I was to use a royalty free or CC stock photo and provide credits to the stock owner, the last thing on my mind is having to share or even worse lose all my hard earned art piece money with a stock photo owner because he/she found out that I created an art composition and I am making money off his stock, he wants a piece of the bread.
-If not, all of it and would probably charge much higher leaving me with little for myself.
-This right here is my biggest issue that I have with photo-manipulation and I am really curious as to how professionals that do this for a living are able to sell their work online without having to face legal issues of any kind.
-Not to mention I have seen some photo-manipulation art being sold here and on other sites simply by crediting the original stock holder without getting his consent or worse without even crediting the original stock holder.
+If I was to use a royalty free or CC stock photo and provide credits to the stock owner, the last thing on my mind is having to share or even worse lose all my hard earned art piece money with a stock photo owner because he/she found out that I created an art composition that's really and I am making money off his stock image and wants a piece of the bread.
+If not, all of it.
+Hell he/she would probably charge me much higher, leaving me with little for myself.
+This right here is my biggest issue that I have with photo-manipulation.
+I am really curious as to how professionals that do this for a living are able to sell their work online without having to face legal issues of any kind.
+Not to mention I have seen some photo-manipulation art being sold here and on other social sites simply by crediting the original stock holder without getting his consent or worse not giving credits at all to the original stock holder.

 I know I have said a lot but honestly, I want to hear from the pros that have been doing photo-manipulation for clients and how they are able to sell their work without facing nuisance of legality issues.
 Thank you all for your time.